1

 What does a CNA do in an infusion center?

 A CNA (Certified Nursing Assistant) in an infusion center assists with patient care by preparing treatment areas, monitoring patients during infusions, and recording vital signs.
-They support nurses and healthcare staff by ensuring patient comfort and safety, often working under supervision and following strict protocols.
+They support nurses and healthcare staff by ensuring patient comfort and safety, often working under supervision and following strict infection control protocols.

 What does an infusion medical assistant do?

 An infusion medical assistant supports the infusion center by preparing patients, setting up and monitoring IV infusions, and assisting healthcare providers during procedures.
 They also handle patient documentation, ensure equipment sterilization, and may need certification in phlebotomy or CPR.
-The role requires attention to detail, patient communication skills, and knowledge of sterile techniques.
+The role requires attention to detail, patient communication skills, and knowledge of aseptic techniques.

 More about Assistant Infusion Center jobs